XperiorTR/suavemente-kde-theme/README.md

 I'm still learning how this stuff works...

 This readme will probably change when everything is at a point where it is good enough but for now you have to feast your eyes upon unprofessional unprofessional-ness. :)

+also sorry for the goofy commit messages lol